 China’s New Normal, Supply-side, and Structural Reform

-This title is a collection of a leading Chinese economist’s views on China’s economic growth and structural reform.
+This title is a collection of a leading Chinese economists’ views on China’s economic growth and structural reform.
 The author argues that China’s economy has entered “the new normal”, meaning that slowed growth rate is not a cyclical phenomenon but a change in the stage of economic development.
 Therefore, there is a need to enact supply-side structural reforms, such as improved efficiency of resource reallocation, while shifting the mode of development from one of inputs to innovation.
-In addition, the author discusses the five major concepts of development proposed for the “13th Five-Year Plan”, as well as some critical topics related to supply-side structural reform, such as agricultural development, labor employment and product quality.
+In addition, the author discusses the five major concepts of development proposed for the “13th Five-Year Plan”, as well as some critical topics related to supply-side structural reform, such as agricultural development, labor employment, and product quality.

 Scholars and students of macroeconomics, development economics, and the Chinese economy will find this book to be essential reading.